StyraInc/awesome-opa/README.md

 ### CPP

 - [rego-cpp](https://microsoft.github.io/rego-cpp/) - Rego compiler and runtime implemented in C++.
 It provides a C FFI with Rust and Python bindings in addition to an extensible C++ implementation.
+- [regorus](https://github.com/microsoft/regorus/tree/main/bindings/cpp) - C++ bindings to Regorus, a fast, lightweight Rego interpreter written in Rust.

 ### Rust

-- [regorus](https://crates.io/crates/regorus) - A fast, light-weight Rego interpreter written in Rust.
+- [regorus](https://crates.io/crates/regorus) - A fast, lightweight Rego interpreter written in Rust.
 In addition to bringing the power of Rego to Rust-only environments, it is intended as a platform for developing Rego tools and exploring Rego language enhancements.
 - [regorust](https://crates.io/crates/regorust) - Rust crate wrapping the C FFI for rego-cpp, allowing in-process Rego policy evaluation using idiomatic Rust.